 AI and Preventable Healthcare Professional Mistakes

-At a minimum, healthcare should not harm patients, particularly through medical errors.
-However, human mistakes by healthcare professionals is a continual challenge for successful patient care and a well-recognized key performance indicator (KPI) of medical and healthcare facilities.
+At a minimum, healthcare should not harm patients, mainly through medical errors.
+However, human mistakes by healthcare professionals is a continual challenge for successful patient care and a crucial well-recognized performance indicator (KPI) of medical and healthcare facilities.
 Market research reports that hospitals experience a level of fatalities, resulting from preventable errors, comparable with heart disease and cancer.

 Many fatal errors are associated with healthcare technology design flaws as found in system algorithms and calculations and interpretation and use of the healthcare systems by healthcare professionals supporting patient care and research activities.

 AI is technically positioned to significantly reduce the current level of human error and improve healthcare services.
-Many of these errors can be prevented by applying current artificial intelligence techniques on existing medical data in order to predict high-risk error situations.
+Many of these errors are avoidable by applying current artificial intelligence techniques on existing medical data to predict high-risk error situations.
 Since most of the conditions leading to human-induced errors are known and well-studied, predicting and preventing them is more attainable in the design and deployment of AI-based solutions.

 Healthcare AI Value-Add Solutions